-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

-- 10) The only way that a society can produce outside the production possibilities curve is

-- A) through economic growth.

-- B) by producing efficiently.

-- C) by obeying the Law of Increasing Additional Cost.

-- D) to use the concept of opportunity cost.
+- 10) The only way that a society can produce outside the production possibilities curve is - A) through economic growth.
+B) by producing efficiently. - C) by obeying the Law of Increasing Additional Cost. - D) to use the concept of opportunity cost.